rralbertoroman/rralbertoroman/README.md

  - 💻 I’m currently working Full-Stack on AI solutions at GSI.
  - 🔬 My research is about vision models for the diagnosis retinal diseases using fundus and OCT images.
  - 📫 How to reach me: You can **DM me on LinkedIn** and my **email** which you can find on my profile.
 You can also follow me on X but I do not post regularly.

-I speak Spanish🇪🇸, English🇬🇧, French🇫🇷 and German🇩🇪 **fluently**.
+ Spoken languages 🗣️
+ - Spanish🇪🇸
+ - English🇬🇧
+ - German🇩🇪
+ - French🇫🇷
 <!--
 **rralbertoroman/rralbertoroman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.